 S4A is fully committed to safeguarding and protecting the welfare of all children.
 We recognise our responsibilities to take all reasonable steps to promote safe practice and to protect children from harm, abuse and neglect.

-S4A acknowledges its duty to act appropriately with regards to any allegations towards a member of staff or volunteer, or towards any disclosures or suspicion of abuse.
+S4A acknowledges its duty to act appropriately with regards to any allegations towards a member of staff, volunteer or work experience student, or towards any disclosures or suspicion of abuse.

 S4A recognises its duty of care to safeguard children as detailed under the Children Acts’ 1989 and 2004 and Working Together to Safeguard Children 2018.